WhitmanCSCapstone/great-explorations/README.md

-# SAT Solver for Great Explorations
+# Prototype SAT Solver for Great Explorations

-Documentation and analysis go here.
+Documentation included in code comments.
+See `report.pdf` for a technical report of this capstone project extension as a whole.